joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 Oh yes they can and they do.
 Story points can go from a seemingly inconsequential, harmless exercise to a dangerous black hole that threatens the sanity of any team.
 Let me give some examples of estimate abuse that I know has happened in the real world.

 * Managers who ask the team to estimate 6+ months worth of stories.
 "Can you estimate these 237 stories so we can calculate when the project will finish?". *Back to big design up front*
-* Managers who ask the team to estimate 6+ months worth of stories.
-"Can you estimate these 237 stories so we can calculate when the project will finish?". *Back to big design up front*
 * A Dollar per Point formula has been made to calculate cost per story.
-"A point roughly takes this much time, time = money, WHAM".  *Those numbers we slapped on just became part of a complicated budget*
+"A point roughly takes this much time, time = money, WHAM".  *Those made up numbers are now used in a complicated budget?*
-* Teams start being compared based on how many points they complete. *points to measure productivity*
+* Teams start being compared based on how many points they complete. *points are specific per team!*
 * The bonus salary for the team was based on how many points the team could achieve. *points to measure productivity*
 * Stakeholders start making demands on how many points a team must complete. *points became the focus over business features*
-* Managers start micro managing and getting involved with estimating stories. *no one likes a micro manager*
+* Managers start micro managing and getting involved with estimating stories. *no one likes micro managing*
 * Teams are told they have no choice, they have to estimate all stories using points. *the erosion of the self managing team*
 * The backlog has some kind of "Point Lockdown", where nobody can add any more story points to the backlog as there is no more budget for them. *Back to big design up front*